 Schedule an Appointment

-For availability and pricing, please contact us at (937) 268-PETS (7387) or click below to fill out an inquiry form.
+For availability and pricing, please contact us at (937) 965-4400 or click below to fill out an inquiry form.
 We will have someone reach out to you will additional information.

-Despite the name, barn cats can help in many other places than just barns.
-Through the Barn Cat Program, the Humane Society of Greater Dayton works with individuals and companies to place unsocialized cats into non-traditional homes.
+Through the Working Cat Program, the Humane Society of Greater Dayton works with individuals and companies to place unsocialized cats into non-traditional homes.
 These cats are mostly feral or semi-feral and do not do well in a home environment, but they are still wonderful and healthy cats.
 Some places that can benefit from a barn cat include:

 They can benefit your facility by providing you with environmentally-friendly rodent control.
 All they ask in return from you is daily food, water, and a safe shelter away from the elements or other wildlife.

 If you choose to adopt a working cat from us, you would be responsible for providing them with daily food, clean water, proper shelter, and veterinary care if needed.
 All of our barn cats are spayed or neutered, vaccinated, microchipped, and ear-tipped prior to being placed in your new location.